lexian24/AI_video2blog/README.md

-### YouTube Blog Generator
+# AI YouTube Blog Generator

-# A web application that generates blog posts from YouTube videos.
+### A web application that generates blog posts from YouTube videos.
 Users can log in, provide a YouTube link, and get a complete blog post generated from the video content.
 The app uses AssemblyAI for audio transcription and OpenAI for blog content generation.

-# Features
+## Features

 User Authentication: Sign up, log in, and log out.
 Blog Generation: Converts YouTube videos into blog articles.